shrutigupta02/All-Fundamentals/Playhive.md

     - **Your Answer**: _"I implemented Firebase Authentication on the frontend using Firebase SDK.
 It handles user login, registration, and session management with secure token generation.
 Users can sign in using email/password, and Firebase maintains their authentication state across browser sessions.
 My backend user registration endpoint complements this by storing additional profile data like phone numbers that Firebase doesn't handle by default."_
 5. **"Show me how you implemented form validation with Formik and Yup for Firebase forms"**
     - **They're testing**: Integration of form libraries with Firebase authentication
-    - **Your Answer**: _"I wrapped Firebase authentication forms with Formik for better form state management and Yup for validation schemas.
-Before Firebase processes the authentication, Formik validates email format, password strength, and required fields.
-This provides immediate user feedback and prevents invalid data from reaching Firebase, improving user experience."_
+    - i used formik to provide me with ready-to-use forms that handle state changes in input values without explicit coding for react hooks like setUsername, setPassword. i used yup to validate email addresses, phone numbers to avoid getting invalid inputs like phone numbers less than 10 digits or email addresses with wrong format
 6. **"How do you handle authentication state management in React with Firebase?"**
     - **They're testing**: Frontend authentication flow and React integration
-    - **Your Answer**: _"I use Firebase's onAuthStateChanged listener in a useEffect hook to monitor authentication status.
+    - **Your Answer**: "I use Firebase's onAuthStateChanged listener in a useEffect hook to monitor authentication status.
 This allows React components to automatically update when users log in or out.
-I maintain the current user state in React context or component state, which determines what UI elements to show (login forms vs. authenticated content)."_
+I maintain the current user state in React context or component state, which determines what UI elements to show (login forms vs. authenticated content)."

 ---